firebase/geofire-js/README.md

 Returns a promise fulfilled with the location corresponding to the provided `key`.

-If the `key` does not exist, the returned promise is fullfilled with `null`.
+If the `key` does not exist, the returned promise is fulfilled with `null`.

 #### GeoFire.remove(key)